classroom-dee/hobbernetes/sticky.md

 <strong>iv.
 MetalLB</strong></br>
 At this point, my `kubectl get svc nginx-gateway` output showed that the external ip was 'pending'.

+</br>It's bc my cluster is on baremetal, not a IaaS like AWS or GCP or Azure. `MetalLB` handles this.</br>

+Here's the MetalLB - CNI compat matrix.
+I use Flannel.</br>
 ![alt text](image-3.png)
-It's bc my cluster is on baremetal, not a IaaS like AWS or GCP or Azure. `MetalLB` handles this.</br>

 `kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.14.8/config/manifests/metallb-native.yaml`</br>